oemich/bmw-mqtt-bridge/README.md

 # Compile
 ./scripts/compile.sh

-# Run OAuth2 Device Flow
+# Run OAuth2 Device Flow (creates .env automatically)
 ./scripts/bmw_flow.sh

+If this is your first run, the script will:
+- create ~/.local/state/bmw-mqtt-bridge/
+- open nano with a new .env file
+→ insert your CLIENT_ID and GCID there, then save and exit.

-Open the displayed URL in your browser, log in,
-then return and press **ENTER**.
+After that, open the displayed URL in your browser, log in, then return and press ENTER.

 # Then start the bridge: